JSpeedie/dotfiles/README.md

 * Separates between the packages required for this setup and those I like to use.
 Even further it separates between non-AUR and AUR packages.
-* Run it and get prompted with various questions resulting in a version of my setup tailored to you. ^(lol)
+* Run it and get prompted with various questions resulting in a version of my setup tailored to you. <sup>lol</sup>
-* Short and simple, with the package lists at the top of the script in case you want to change this script and make it your own.
+* Short and simple, with the package lists at the top of the script in case you want to make it your own.

 *.config/sxhkd/sxhkdrc*:
 * Logical shortcut for locking (alt + escape, similar to alt + super + escape